Ozonised/LED-Tree-V3/README.md

 | 22.| 3.7 to 5 volt power bank module | 1 |
 | 23.| SPST switch | 1 |
 | 24.| lithium ion cell | 1 |

+# Setting Up ATmega 8
+I did not burn a bootloader into the microncontroller so it cannot be programmed through the serial port.
+So it must be programmed through the ICSP headers via the Serial Peripheral Interface(SPI).
+To do so, you need an AVR ISP programmer like USBASP or ATmel ICE but a cheaper solution would be to use an Arduino UNO or a Nano as an ISP programmer(this is what I used).
+By default the ATmega 8 uses its internal 8 MHz RC oscillator with a prescaler of 8 which equates to a sytem clock frequency of 1 MHz which is rather slow.
+However for this project, we will be running it at 8 MHz.
+So follow the steps listed below to configure the microcontroller:

+1. Download and install AVRDude.
+AVRDude is the program used by Arduino IDE and PlatformIO to upload your code to an AVR microcontroller.
+2. Open up the Arduino IDE, select ```ArduinoISP``` under File/Examples/ and hit upload.
+3. Wire up the Arduino and ATmega8 as shown in the schematic:
+4. By default, the low fuse of the ATmega8 is set to 0xE1.
+This must be set to 0xE4 to configure the microcontroller to run at 8MHz.
+Type ``` avrdude -c stk500v1  -P COM5 -p atmega8 -b 19200 -U lfuse:w:0xe4:m -U hfuse:w:0xd9:m ```.
+Alternatively, you can use an online [AVR fuse bit calculator](https://www.engbedded.com/fusecalc/) for your selected microcontroller.
+### Note:
+The ```-P <port>```argument specifies the connection port.
+In my case, the arduino is connected to ```COM5``` and hence the argument ```-P COM5```.